pts/muxzcat/README.txt

 times faster than muxzcatj11.jar (with java 1.8 compiled for Linux amd64).
 The C and Java implementations are completely different, they don't share code.

+muxzcatj11.jar needs JRE 1.1 (Java 1.1) released on 1997-02.
+It Also works
+with any more recent Java, e.g. Java 8.

+Based on decompression speed measurements of the ~100 MiB linux-4.20.5.tar.xz, size-optimized muxzcat.c (on Linux i386) is about 1.485 times faster than muxzcat.java (with java 1.8 compiled for Linux amd64).
+The C and Java implementations are derived from the same codebase (muxzcat.c, itself derived from the sources files in 7z922.tar.bz2).

+muzxcat.java needs JRE 1.1 (Java 1.1) released on 1997-02.
+It Also works
+with any more recent Java, e.g. Java 8.

 If you need a tiny decompressor for .gz, .zip and Flate compressed files implemented in C, see https://github.com/pts/pts-zcat .